jefpermejo/APAC-DIA-Training-DE/progress.md

 	- Resolution: Raised concern with IT and received a temporary password via Trusted Advisor.
 Issue resolved.
 	- Future Action: If this happens again, submit a ticket to IT for admin access.
     - Next Step: Proceed with Exercise 2

+**Oct 2, 2025:**
+    - Started objective and requirement review for Exercise 2.
+    - Implemented and committed customer and product synthetic data generation logic.
+    - Updated all datetime fields to be timezone-aware (UTC) for consistency.
+    - Made separate commits for each dataset for better traceability.
+    - Next Step: Continue generating and committing remaining datasets, ensure partitioning and anomaly logic for all sources.

 **Notes:**
 - Update this tracker regularly to keep track on progress/blockers.